-You can usually find a list of the excluded sports and activities in the policy documents of your travel insurance.
+You can usually find a list of the excluded sports and activities in your travel insurance policy documents.

 Professional and competitive sports

-Most travel insurance policies are designed to be used for holidays, which means professional sports and their related risks won’t usually be covered.
+Most travel insurance policies are designed for holidays, which means professional sports and their related risks won’t usually be covered.

-Travel insurance is unlikely to cover you for cancellation/cutting your trip short due to your pregnancy within a certain timeframe of your due date.
+Travel insurance is unlikely to cover you for cancelling or cutting your trip short due to your pregnancy within a certain timeframe of your due date.

-The specific timeframe can differ between insurers but is often within eight weeks (16 in the case of multiple pregnancies) of the expected due date.
+The specific timeframe can differ between insurers but it’s often within eight weeks (16 in the case of multiple pregnancies) of your expected due date.